JereKuusela/valheim-expand_world/publish/README.md

 - How to make custom biomes: https://youtu.be/TgFhW0MtYyw (33 minutes, created by StonedProphet)
 - How to use blueprints as locations with custom spawners: https://youtu.be/DXtm-WLF6KE (30 minutes, created by StonedProphet)

+# Migration from version 1.32

+- If you have used `offset` in locations.yaml, use the center piece feature instead.
+Sorry...

 # Credits

 Thanks for Azumatt for creating the mod icon!